Enekoassets/bvhTools/docs/functionalities/dataStructures/index.md

 print(bvh.skeleton.getValuesByJointName("Foot.R"))
 ```

-## Useful functions
+## ⚙️ Useful functions
 Apart from directly accessing, modifying and retrieving the data from a **bvhData** object, there are some really useful functions to very rapidly get or print information about a bvh file.
 ### Print head of the motion data
-This prints the top 10 frames of the motion data in a summarized manner, as well as the dimensions of the motion data and frame time.
+The *printHead(verbose = False, headsize=10*) function prints the top 10 frames of the motion data in a summarized manner, as well as the dimensions of the motion data and frame time.
 ```python
 bvhData.motion.printHead()
 ```